StanimalTheMan/crap/README.md

 }
 ```

 An Example AllStar: This is pre work maybe part of middlware to load the csv, parse it, make an All-Star per line and put it in the database?
+Users don't add All-Stars themselves..maybe finding API is better since I manually had to put in Mets all stars into a csv file
 ```
 {
     firstName: "Jacob",